Wrestling ring: Variations

 While the traditional ring is four-sided, other configurations exist, such as six-sided rings.
 The first known regular use of hexagonal rings in professional wrestling was for the Japanese lucha libre based promotion Toryumon 2000 Project which held its first show in 2001.
 Hexagonal rings have been used for special occasions such as Lucha Libre AAA World Wide's annual Triplemania event.
-Impact Wrestling (then known as Total Nonstop Action Wrestling, or TNA) first used one beginning in 2004, before reverting to a four-sided ring in 2010.
+TNA first used one beginning in June 2004, before reverting to a four-sided ring in January 2010.
 In June 2014, the six-sided ring returned to the promotion, but was dropped again in January 2018.